 2. Check on system use

 When your computer is crawling along, you need to figure out just what might be slowing it down.
 To find out where all your system resources are going, check out a hidden, but useful program called Activity Monitor.
-Hidden away within the Applications menu, this utility launches from Spotlight.

-Open Spotlight with Ctrl+Space or by clicking on the magnifying glass on the menu bar.
-Then type "Activity Monitor" into the box.
+Open Spotlight with Ctrl+Space or by clicking on the magnifying glass in the menu bar.
+Then type “Activity Monitor” into the box.
 Select the first suggestion that comes up in the list, and it will show you all the applications and background processes currently running on your Mac.

-Within Activity Monitor, you'll see a barrage of constantly updating numbers and app names, but don't panic.
+Within Activity Monitor, you’ll see a barrage of constantly changing numbers and app names, but don’t panic.
 These screens are actually pretty simple to navigate.
-The first tab, CPU, shows how much processing power the running programs require.
+The first tab, CPU, shows how much processing power each running program requires.
 (CPU stands for Central Processing Unit; this component acts as the brains of the computer and performs most of its calculations.)
 You’ll see all open programs in the column on the left, along with the percentage of processor time they’re currently taking up.
 The bottom of this tab will show you the overall CPU usage with a constantly updating graph.

 Switch to the Memory tab, and you’ll find similar readings, but this time for RAM.
 (A computer’s RAM, or Random Access Memory, stores information.)
 Keep your eye on the Memory Used entry down at the bottom of your window—this shows how much RAM macOS is currently eating up.
-If it's somewhere near the maximum amount of RAM installed on your machine, that might explain any system slowdowns or crashes you've been experiencing.
+If it’s somewhere near the maximum amount of RAM installed on your machine, that might explain any system slowdowns or crashes you’ve been experiencing.

 Within Activity Monitor, you may encounter unfamiliar programs or processes.
 Click the “i” button at the top of the window for more information about what that application does.
 To stop it in its tracks, click the “x” button—just be sure you know what the process does first.